green-coding-solutions/website/content/projects/eco-ci.md

 publishDate: 2023-01-15
 draft: false
 icon: "leaf"
-desc: "A tool that enables you to see the carbon emissions your company has ready for reporting.
-It tracks the energy consumption and embodied carbon of all your resources and calculates the carbon depending on the grid emissions"
+desc: Eco-CI calculates the energy consumption of your CI/CD environments, supporting GitHub and GitLab.
+It tracks the power usage of the runs for accurate energy management and budgeting.
+Key features include real-time measurements and data export, aiding in sustainable development practices"
+ordering: 2
 ---

 Eco CI is the internal name for a project where we create small tools to make CI pipelines more transparent in terms of their energy usage and also develop small tools that can save energy / CO2 in the pipeline.